alexdevero/alex-devero-blog/__drafts__/draft--truthy-falsy.md

 When you pass in the `Boolean()` constructor the filter method will take each item in the array and convert it into Boolean.
 As you now know, non-empty strings are truthy.
 So, every with non-0 length string will return `true`.
 Empty strings are falsy.
 So, every empty string will return `false`.

 The `filter()` method discards all items for which the callback function returned `false`.
-This means that it will discard all empty strings because they are falsy.
+This means, in this case, that it will discard all empty strings in the array.
+These strings will be evaluated as falsy and will not pass the test of the callback function.

 ```JavaScript
 // Create an array with empty and non-empty strings: